2006 in Malaysia

-The new unified Federal Territory flag.
+The new flag of the Federal Territory.

-The business district of Kuala Lumpur in the evening of September 29, 2006 during 2006 Southeast Asian haze.
-Menara Kuala Lumpur was barely visible.
+The business district of Kuala Lumpur in the evening of 29 September 2006 during 2006 Southeast Asian haze.
+Kuala Lumpur Tower and Petronas Twin Towers was barely visible.
 The average API for that day was in between 70 and 80.

+Overlooking the Perdana Lake Gardens in Kuala Lumpur at noon of 16 October 2006.
+The API read 76 at 11 AM.
+On a clear day, the Parliament and the National Monument would be visible on the horizon.

+Similar shot on the morning of 2 November 2006.
+Notice the Parliament, the National Monument and the mountains.